wkh237/react-native-fetch-blob/README.md

 <img src="img/download-manager.png" width="256">

-When using DownloadManager, `fileCache` and `path` properties in `config` will not take effect, because Android DownloadManager can only store files to external storage.
+When using DownloadManager, `fileCache` and `path` properties in `config` will not take effect, because Android DownloadManager can only store files to external storage, also notice that Download Manager can only support `GET` method, which means the request body will be ignored.

 When download complete, DownloadManager will generate a file path so that you can deal with it.

 ```js
 RNFetchBlob